LOCUS: LOcalization with Channel Uncertainty and Sporadic Energy

 \section{Results}

 This section begins by evaluating \Sys on various This section evaluates \Sys on various localization algorithms, comparing it to a state-of-the-art method to show current limitations.
+For a fair comparison, we compare against both pretrained and retrained versions of all baseline models under the same missing data conditions using the same training and evaluation splits as \Sys.
+This ensures all models are equally exposed to corrupted input during learning.
 We analyze performance against baselines under varying missing information and conduct an ablation study to assess \Sys's components.
 Finally, we test \Sys in a different sensor domain to show its generalizability.
 Section~\ref{real_world_eval} further evaluates \Sys in real-world environments.